pattonsgirl/Spring2021-CEG2410/Exams/midterm-review.md

     - using the `test` command ([])
     - if statements
     - for and while loops
+    - functions
+    - arguments
 - regular expressions for pattern matching
 - cron
-    - set how often
+    - settings for how often (minute hour day-of-the-month month-of-the-year day-of-the-week)
     - what is needed to set email
-- Configuration
-    - email with smtp
+- iptables
+    - consequences of chains

+### Disk managment
+- Clean up disk space
+    - checks logs / temp files
+    - old kernels?
-        - what port?
+    - unused packages